johnmeade/sim-shim-js/README.md

 ss.start();
 ```

+In the next example we use the optional `animated` flag and ask SimShim to parse
+some expression strings and generate the data for us.
+The result of the code
-to create an animated spiral / helix:
+below is an animated spiral / helix:

 ```js
 var animSpiral = {